Breeds

 Why is my Savannah cat shedding more than usual?

 There are many varied reasons this could be happening.
 Your kitty may be experiencing their normal molting season.
-They may be under stress, need a change in nutrition, or, unfortunately, may have an underlying medical issue.
-Any time a kitty is shedding more than usual, call your vet.
-This may be a sign of something else, so it is always best to err on the side of caution.
+They may be under stress, depressed, need a change in nutrition, or, unfortunately, may have an underlying medical issue.
+Because Savannahs are lower shedding, it will be obvious if they start losing more hair than usual.
+You must pay close attention to this because this can sometimes indicate that there may be something else going on.
+Reach out to the vet to rule out any underlying medical conditions.

 Leave a Comment